 The platform offers an easy-to-use drag-and-drop editor along with hundreds of pre-designed templates.

-Other popular features include automatically sending welcome emails to new subscribers, sending emails based on user behaviors, uploading contact lists from Excel, Outlook, Salesforce, or wherever you store your contacts, and tracking results in real-time.
+Other popular features include automatically sending Optimizely CMP emails to new subscribers, sending emails based on user behaviors, uploading contact lists from Excel, Outlook, Salesforce, or wherever you store your contacts, and tracking results in real-time.

 Mailchimp takes the second spot on G2 with an average user rating of 4.3 and 11,000+ reviews.